tamirc3/HW2QueueService/README.md

 6.Traffic manager node

 The resources will be created at a resource group called 'HomeWork2-cloudcompute-rg-' concatenated with a randomIdentifier.
-During runtime when there is a need to create addtional workers they will be created at a resource group called 'workers'
+During runtime when there is a need to create additional workers they will be created at a resource group called 'workers'